sounkou-bioinfo/targets_vcf_example_to_rixpress/README.md

 ## Dependencies

-[Docker](https://www.docker.com/get-started) is used to run various programs.
-The docker daemon needs to be running so that containers can be launched. [rix](https://github.com/ropensci/rix) is used to maintain the environment for running for now Docker.
-We will afterward get rid of docker if i manage to set add the bwa and other dependencies by building a proper get-env.R like in the [rixpress demos](https://github.com/b-rodrigues/rixpress_demos).
+[rix](https://github.com/ropensci/rix) is used to maintain the R environment and system dependencies like in the [rixpress demos](https://github.com/b-rodrigues/rixpress_demos).

 Install [nix](https://nixos.org/download/)